CG-HOI: Contact-Guided 3D Human-Object Interaction Generation: Results

 \textbf{Diversity and MultiModality.} Diversity measures the motion variance across all text descriptions and is defined as $\frac{1}{N}\sum_{i=1}^N||v_i-v_i'||_2$ between two randomly drawn subsets $\{v_i\}$ and $\{v_i'\}$.
 MultiModality (MModality) measures the average such variance intra-class, for each text description.

-\textbf{Perceptual User Study.} The exact perceptual quality of human-object interactions is difficult to capture with any single metric; thus, we conducted a user study with 32 participants to evaluate our method in comparison to baseline approaches.
-Participants are shown side-by side views of sequences with the same geometry and text conditioning, and asked to choose 1) Which one follows the given text better and 2) Which one looks more realistic overall.
+\textbf{Perceptual User Study.} The exact perceptual quality of human-object interactions is difficult to capture with any single metric; thus, we additionally conduct a user study with 32 participants to evaluate our method in comparison to baseline approaches.
+Participants are shown 10 baseline vs. ours pairs each in side-by side views of sequences with the same geometry and text conditioning, and asked to choose 1) Which one follows the given text better and 2) Which one looks more realistic overall.